-Web services describe the standardized way that a Web user or Web-connected program can call another Web-based application hosted on a business' Web server.
+Web services describe the standardized way that a web user or web-connected program can call another web-based application hosted on a business' web server.

-There are two parties involved in the communication, a Web service client [request] and the Web service [response].
-An authorized Web user or client can use or "consume" the service by submitting a request over the Internet to the Web server where the service is located.
-When called or consumed by a Web user or program, the Web service fulfills a request and submits the response.
+There are two parties involved in the communication, a web service client [request] and the web service [response].
+An authorized web user or client can use or "consume" the service by submitting a request over the internet to the web server where the service is located.
+When called or consumed by a web user or program, the web service fulfills a request and submits the response.

-Businesses that host Web services are called application service providers.
-For the insurance verification application, participating insurance carriers would serve as the application service providers.
+Businesses that host web services are called application service providers.
+For the insurance verification application, participating insurance companies would serve as the application service providers.

-If Web services were not available, application service providers would have to offer access to application services from their own enterprise computers.
-This is a benefit of Web services.
+If web services were not available, application service providers would have to offer access to application services from their own enterprise computers.
+This is a benefit of web services.
 They are not "hard-wired" to a company's file system.
-Instead, a Web service is a program that performs a repeatable task when invoked by an authorized user for a specific purpose.
+Instead, a web service is a program that performs a repeatable task when invoked by an authorized user for a specific purpose.

-Used primarily as a means for businesses to communicate with each other and with clients, Web services allow organizations to communicate data without intimate knowledge of each others' IT systems behind the firewall.
+Used primarily as a means for businesses to communicate with each other and with clients, web services allow organizations to communicate data without intimate knowledge of others' IT systems behind the firewall.